CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Can you use period underwear postpartum?

 In short, yes, you can use period underwear postpartum.
 An array of moisture-wicking styles are available, ranging from light to super-heavy flow absorbencies.
 However, it’s worth noting that while they are leakproof, many haven’t been specifically designed with post-birth recovery in mind.
-As a result, period underwear may not meet all of your postpartum needs.
+As a result, period underwear may not meet all of your postpartum needs in the first few days.

 About the writer: